 With a population passing 1.4 billion, China is one of the world’s largest consumer markets, meaning there is always room for exporters.
-In this part of the world, where the tech-savvy population expands rapidly, e-commerce and e-commerce have been growing significantly in the past decade and are poised to grow even more in the years to come following the pandemic, regardless if it is B2C or B2B.
-At the same time, everything else is also shifting fast.
-We want to help you grasp the changes and maximize your results on exporting business in China.
+In this part of the world, where the tech-savvy population expands rapidly, e-commerce has been growing significantly in the past decade.
+Online business is poised to grow even more in the years following the pandemic, both B2C and B2B.
+We would like to support you in this fast-paced time so that you may increase your exporting business in China.

 China’s thriving middle class is generating more opportunities in a variety of sectors, especially the consumer-based sectors.
-With their rising purchasing power, there is a growing demand for higher quality products and luxury goods, which drives the consumption of foreign products, especially when social media have transformed the way people shop online.
+With their rising purchasing power, there is a growing demand for higher quality products and luxury goods, which drives the consumption of foreign products.
+Social media especially have transformed the way people shop online.
 Fashion, beauty and personal care products are among the hottest purchases.

 Demand for food and nutrition, sports nutrition, in particular, is also surging as the wealthier middle class pays more attention to wellness and embraces active lifestyles.
 Reading nutrition labels and taking sports supplements are not exclusive to bodybuilders or athletes’ communities anymore.
 But regarding food and beverage, following regulation updates is important.

 Even if the demand for foreign products is high, you will see greater returns if you leverage the right channels and market your products in a localized manner.
 Major e-commerce platforms have opened up dedicated cross-border channels (such as Tmall Global and JD Worldwide) that allow simplified B2C orders.
 That is because Chinese consumers expect high accessibility and a one-stop shopping experience.
 However, these channels are in favor of more well-known brands.
 For SMEs, building awareness and reputation through social media is considered to be beneficial in the long run.
 If you don’t know where to start, we are happy to assist!